Vuizur/tatoeba-to-anki/README.md

 <img src="https://raw.githubusercontent.com/Vuizur/tatoeba-to-anki/main/img/anki_screenshot.png" width="50%" class="center">

-Download the [already generated dictionaries here]().
-(Currently for some languages, more will follow!)
 ------

 This project creates Anki flashcards from a Tatoeba language pair, ordering the cards by difficulty, downloading audio from Tatoeba (and high-quality Text-To-Speech if the native audio is not available) and reducing the card number to a set maximum.